Ghassanooooo/tic-tac-toe-starter/README.md

 ![Screenshot](tic-tac-toe-starter.png)

-> A quick walkthrough of my tic-tac-toe-starter app built using React,Redux, sass
+> A quick walkthrough of my tic-tac-toe-starter app built using React, sass